In an effort to keep DHS.gov current, the archive contains outdated information that may not reflect current policy or programs.

 On September 20, 2017, Cameron Quinn joined the U.S. Department of Homeland Security as Officer for Civil Rights and Civil Liberties.
 The Office for Civil Rights and Civil Liberties (CRCL) supports the Department as it secures the Nation while preserving individual liberty, fairness, and equality under the law.
+Late Summer 2019, Officer Quinn was tapped to be the Departmental senior official to be the lead for Women, Peace, and Security for DHS.

 Ms. Quinn is a graduate of the University of Florida, and earned both her Juris Doctor and a Master’s Degree in accounting from the University of Virginia.